 The meringue is very delicate and absorbs the moisture from the cream fast.
 It is best to assemble the cake 4-6 hours before your intended serving time and make sure that you keep it refrigerated.
-It is essential for the cake to absorb some moisture, because that is what makes the cake easier to cut.
+It is essential for the cake to absorb some moisture because that is what makes the cake easier to cut.

-Cake that has been assembled right before serving will crumble and collapse as you try to cut it.
+The cake that has been assembled right before serving will crumble and collapse as you try to cut it.

-The Boccone Dolce cake at the restaurant has very minimal amount of fruit, but I load mine with a ton of berries.
+The Boccone Dolce cake at the restaurant has a very minimal amount of fruit, but I load mine with a ton of berries.
 It is up to you how much you want to put and what kind of fruit you decide to include.

-I like berries that do not need to be cut, because they don’t release the juices and don’t color the Chantilly cream.
-Most of the time I go with raspberries, blueberries and blackberries.
+I like berries that do not need to be cut because they don’t release the juices and don’t color the Chantilly cream.
+Most of the time I go with raspberries, blueberries, and blackberries.
 I try to stay away from the strawberry, but if you do like strawberry it’s fine, just make sure to eat it the same day.